 |MultipleObjectReturned||This exception occurs if the function is supposed to accept one object and multiple objects are returned.|

-Question: Do we need a specific python version to work with Django?
+43. Do we need a specific Python version to work with Django?

-Answer: No, we can use any Django version with any Python version, but there are some highly-recommended version match-ups that:
+Answer: No, we can use any Django version with any Python version, but there are some highly-recommended version match-ups.
+These are: